Why Northern Ireland Needs Foster Carers

 An increase in societal and economic pressures being felt throughout the community, particularly with the economic effects of the pandemic, in addition to a growing number of unaccompanied and separated children arriving in Northern Ireland is resulting in an unprecedented pressure on Northern Ireland’s care system.
 We are receiving around 16 new children and young people each week into the system.
 16 children and young people who can no longer live in their birth homes for many different reasons and require a safe and stable temporary home.

-In regards to Unaccompanied and Separated Children, these requirements are even more acute.
+In regards to young refugees, these requirements are even more acute.
 Young people are arriving in Northern Ireland with no parent or supervising adult and have often been separated from family following war, violence, abuse or persecution.
-With language and cultural challenges, finding a welcoming Foster Carer who can recognise and respect the needs of a young person is of immeasurable importance.
+With language and cultural challenges, finding a welcoming foster carer who can recognise and respect the needs of a young person is of immeasurable importance.

-Perhaps you consider that Foster Care is a full time, forever decision?
-Yes, the decision to apply and become a Foster Carer is certainly a life-changing one.
-However it’s important to bear in mind that you can help in the Foster Care process in many different ways.
-There are various forms of Foster Care, from Short Term Placements to Long Term Placement, Emergency Placements to Short Breaks, Kinship Foster Care to Children With Disability Placement.
-You may find that one of the categories suits you, your family life, your plans for the future.
-Each type of Foster Care is much needed and has the potential to positively impact the life of a child or young person every day.
+Perhaps you consider that foster care is a full time, forever decision?
+Yes, the decision to apply and become a foster carer is certainly a life-changing one.
+However it’s important to bear in mind that you can help in the foster care process in many different ways.
+There are various forms of foster care, from short term placements to long term placements, emergency placements to short breaks, kinship foster care to children with a disability placement.
+You may find that one of these suits you, your family life, your plans for the future.
+Each type of foster care is much needed and has the potential to positively impact the life of a child or young person every day.

-Norma Tennis, with over thirty years’ experience working with HSC Northern Ireland Adoption and Foster Care, describes what fostering has meant for her and husband David
+Norma Tennis, foster carer, describes what fostering has meant for her and husband David.